MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-data-conversion-service.md

 ## To view or update the list of currently supported bank data formats
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Data Conv.
 Service Setup** , and then choose the related link.
-2. In the **Bank Data Conv.
+2. On the **Bank Data Conv.
 Service Setup** page, choose the **Bank Name - Data Conversion List** action to open the list of bank names representing bank data formats that are supported by the conversion service.
-3. In the **Bank Name - Data Conversion List** page, choose the **Update Bank Name List** action.
+3. On the **Bank Name - Data Conversion List** page, choose the **Update Bank Name List** action.

 The list of bank data formats that are supported by the bank data conversion service is now updated.
 This is the list of bank names, filtered by the country/region, that you can select from in the **Bank Name - Data Conversion** field on the **Bank Account Card** page.